CSTARS/ckanext-esis/ecosis-import-datastore/README.md

  - xls
  - xlsx
  - spectra (parsed as tsv)
+ - zip (extracted and crawled for above filetypes)

 The files will be parsed and added to the spectra workspace collection.
 This collection contains 'chunks' for spectra based on the current parse information.